ProvableHQ/leo/documentation/language/programs_in_practice/functions.md

 ### The `@no_inline` Annotation

-By default the compiler inlines a helper `fn` whenever inlining is safe and beneficial — most commonly when the function is called only once, takes no arguments, or all of its arguments have empty types.
-Inlining reduces call overhead and shrinks the compiled program.
+By default, the compiler puts a helper `fn` in each call site when this operation is safe and beneficial.
+Common conditions are one call, no arguments, or only arguments with empty types.
+This operation decreases call overhead and the compiled program size.

 To opt out of this default and force a separate AVM function for a helper, annotate it with `@no_inline`:

 ```leo file=../../code_snippets/functions/no_inline/src/main.leo#snippet
 ```

-Use `@no_inline` when the function is intentionally shared across multiple call sites but the compiler would otherwise duplicate it, or when you want to preserve the function boundary for readability in the compiled output.
+Use `@no_inline` when a function is intentionally shared across multiple call sites.
+You can also use it to keep the function boundary clear in the compiled output.

 #### When `@no_inline` is ignored